conradknapp/react-alarms/README.md

 * Separates components into two folders: _components_ (components visible in the UI) and _containers_ (components that simply hold the presentational components/state)
 * Tests located in \_tests\_ folder

+* Redux files located in actions/reducers folders
+* Uses the combineReducers function to map the result of the individual reducers to props and to combine those to a single state object

+* Contains a small helpers folder/file for doing things like formatting dates

 ### Styling

 * Replaces original index.css content with Normalize.css
+* Uses BEM syntax for styles (everything that needs to be styled assigned one descriptive class)

 ## Server Details